openshift/origin-aggregated-logging/fluentd/vendored_gem_src/fluent-plugin-viaq_data_model/README.md

 * `keep_empty_fields` - comma delimited string - default `''`
   * Always keep these top level fields, even if they are empty
   * `keep_empty_fields message` - keep the `message` field, even if empty
+* `process_kubernetes_events` - boolean - default `true`
+  * If a record looks like a kubernetes event that has been added by the
+  * eventrouter, add its fields under `kubernetes.event`
+  * A record is considered to be a kubernetes eventrouter event if the
+  * record has a top level field called `event` and it is a Hash.
+If you
+  * are not sure if this is always true, then define a specific tag or tags
+  * and use a per-formatter `process_kubernetes_events` setting, below
 * `use_undefined` - boolean - default `false`
   * If `true`, move fields not specified in `default_keep_fields` and `extra_keep_fields` to the `undefined` top level field.
 If you use